-To achieve the porous surfaces and geometries for sealing the skin implant interface, a relatively new form of additive manufacturing called electron beam melting will be used.
+To achieve the porous surfaces and geometries for sealing the skin-implant interface, a relatively new form of additive manufacturing called electron beam melting prototype-210will be used.
 This process is capable of producing extremely complex geometries in biocompatible metals directly from a 3D computer models using a focused electron beam to selectively melt layers of titanium powder to build an implant customized for a given individual.
 The same process facilitates the generation of engineered lattice structures which can be optimized for the specific requirements of the implant such as skin ingrowth.
-Through our work with the NCSU college of veterinary medicine, transcutaneous, osseointegrated implants have been designed and fabricated using electron beam melting, and successfully implanted into several dogs and cats.
-While the focus of this previous research has been to investigate the osseointegration of custom implants, the results and the unique capabilities of electron beam melting have lead to a new design for the geometry of the skin implant interface.
-There are several videos that describe this research in more detail.
+Through our work with the NC State College of Veterinary Medicine, transcutaneous, osseointegrated implants have been designed and fabricated using electron beam melting, and successfully implanted into several dogs and cats.
+While the focus of this previous research has been to investigate the osseointegration of custom implants, the results and the unique capabilities of electron beam melting have led to a new design for the geometry of the skin-implant interface.
+For more details about this research, have a check on these videos.